joshm1243/LGIR-Project/README.md

-# Leightweight Graphical Interface for Robotics
+# Lightweight Graphical Interface for Robotics